zbeloki/elefix/README.md

 # Tuning the smoothing parameters

 I described the experiment I used to tune the parameters in this article (in process).

 The scripts to train and test the parameters are included in `evaluation/`.
+I optimized the parameters for mountain biking activities.
+You can optimize them for other type of activities with the scripts provided.

 # SRTM data